scheemik/unox/README.md

-## Application of the U-net model for North American NOx emission estimates, based on Tailong He's version for Chinese NOx emissions[^1]
+## Application of the U-net model for North American NOx emission estimates

+This is based on Tailong He's version for Chinese NOx emissions[^1]

 ![](model_diagram.png)

 ## 1. System prerequisites